 Classic Cottage Garden

 A classic cottage garden is a delightful way to bring charm and color to your home.
-I love how cottage aesthetics blend cozy charm with a rich flower variety.
+I love how cottage aesthetics blend cozy charm with a rich variety of flowers.
 You can create a vibrant atmosphere by mixing daisies, foxgloves, and lavender.
 These blooms not only attract pollinators but also create a lush, inviting space that feels alive and welcoming.
 It’s truly a garden lover’s dream.

 Modern Minimalist Design